Thank you! Your submission has been received!

 My thoughts on Express Admin

-Some further type of customization for the dashboard is missing, but you can always fork the code and modify it according to your needs.
+Some further type of customisation for the dashboard is missing, but you can always fork the code and modify it according to your needs.

 Strapi